 7 Things to consider when meal preparing

-When we think meal prep, we imagine one day of cooking pots and pots of chicken and rice to put away for the week.
+When we think of meal prep, we imagine one day of cooking pots and pots of chicken and rice to put away for the week.
 Well, it doesn’t have to be as dull as that.
-Following these 10 steps will get your meal prepping done faster, have more versatile meals, and be nutrient enough to get you through the day-to-day.
+Following these 10 steps will get your meal prepping done faster, have more versatile meals, and be nutritious enough to get you through the day-to-day.

 1. How long are you preparing for?